-Editor’s
+Editor’s note: TBD what we need in this table.
+Requires discussion.

 NOTE: The minimum guardband in Table 5.3.3-2 is applicable only when the SCS 240 kHz SS/PBCH block is received adjacent to the edge of the UE channel bandwidth within which the SS/PBCH block is located.